 |Social Work Services

 Monthly home visits scheduled by the social worker include family need and resource assessment, goal setting, case management, information and referral.
 A minimum of one home visit per month is required for all participating families.

 Home visits by a registered nurse includes a heath assessment of the grandparent with a focus on blood pressure, weight, cholesterol, diabetes and vision screening.
 Grandchildren are screened for physical health development, including, current child immunization status.
 Families are linked to local health resources and services, as needed.
 The number of home visits (i.e., monthly or quarterly) are determined when families enter the program.

 Families with grandchildren ages 0-5 years may be screened for developmental delays.
 If indicative, a referral is made to the Emory Neurodevelopmental Exposure Clinic for a thorough medical, psychosocial, psychological and educational evaluation.
 PHG social workers assist grandparents to receive any required child development services for their grandchildren.

 |Grandparent Support Groups

 The Grandparent Support Group meets once per month at the campus of Georgia State University.
 The Group is a forum for obtaining peer support and encouragement, as well as community-based resource information.

 Parenting Education Classes provide grandparents with information on parenting their grandchildren.
 Topics include behavioral management, grandparent/grandchild interaction, positive parenting strategies, and child development utilizing evidence-based curriculums.
 Classes occur one session per month.

-During the year of participation in Project Healthy Grandparents, transportation is provided to monthly grandparent meetings, appointments for developmental evaluations at the Emory Neurodevelopment Exposure Clinic and PHG sponsored special events.
+During the year of participation in Project Healthy Grandparents, transportation is provided to monthly support group meetings, parenting education classes, appointments for developmental evaluations at the Emory Neurodevelopment Exposure Clinic, limited medical appointments, and PHG sponsored special events.